commonhaus/foundation/BOOTSTRAPPING.md

 This document outlines the interim procedures and commitments during the foundation's initial establishment phase.
 It provides guidelines for project commitments, ensuring mutual trust and flexibility until the foundation reaches a stable state.

-[cc]: GOVERNANCE.md#commonhaus-foundation-council "Commonhaus Foundation Council"
+[cfc]: GOVERNANCE.md#commonhaus-foundation-council "Commonhaus Foundation Council"
 [cc-dm]: GOVERNANCE.md#decision-making-and-voting

 ## 1. Preliminary Commitments